• Skip to main content

 • Combine the flour with the baking powder and a pinch of salt and stir using a whisk.
 Set aside.

-• Using a large spoon fold in the rest of the flour in 2-3 batches alternating with the blueberries.
+• Using a large spoon or whisk fold in the rest of the flour in 2-3 batches alternating with the blueberries.
 Stir only until the dry ingredients are no longer visible.

 • Pour the batter into the prepared pan and bake in the centre of the oven for 45-50 minutes or until a toothpick inserted in the middle comes out clean.
 Cover loosely after 35 minutes to prevent the cake from browning too much (if necessary).